People Think They Have The Answer To The Decade-Long Mystery Of Who Wrote "My Immortal"

 2. That they had only recently remembered the existence of their FictionPress.com account.

-3. And that they had publicly denied any connection to Sarem in order to defend The Hate U Give, the popular young adult novel that Handbook for Mortals was threatening to bump down on the Best Sellers List.
+3. And that they publicly denied any connection to Sarem in order to defend The Hate U Give, the popular young adult novel that Handbook for Mortals was threatening to bump down on the best-seller list.

 You can read the full text here:

-Note: This post has been updated to clarify the multiple spellings of the My Immortal author's pen name.